Updated: Mar 31

 This is a personal narrative Samantha, 12 years old, wrote for a writing class with Eduling International Academy.
 Samantha said that this was meant to be a comic about her attempt to claim someone else's birthday when she was in preschool.
 Her essay shows a strong satirical voice and creative use of dialogue and language.

-I went up to my teacher and said, "It's my birthday."
-“YES, I’VE DONE IT.
-IT IS NOW MY BIRTHDAY,” I thought happily to myself.
-Not only did I tell my teacher it was my birthday, but also convinced myself it was my birthday.
-As I said earlier I was very dumb, and I’m also horrendous at lying.
-That didn’t stop me from being happy all day.
+"It's my birthday," I went up to my teacher and said.
+“Yes, I’ve done it.
+It is now my birthday,” I thought happily to myself.
+Not only did I tell my teacher it was my birthday, but I also convinced myself that it truly was my birthday.
+I was happy all day.
 “It’s my birthday.
 It’s going to be the best day ever.
 I’m going to get so many presents,” I thought while skipping around the playground.

 Then another idea came up.
 "Wait, I can just tell my parents it's my birthday."
-Once I got home, I yelled, "MOM!
-MOM!
-It’s MY BIRTHDAY."
+Once I got home, I yelled, "Mom!
+Mom!
+It’s my birthday."
 "No, it's not," my mom replied.
 I felt betrayed.
 Even my mother denied it was my birthday.